wimpysworld/nix-config/README.md

 └── flake.nix
 ```

-The NixOS and Home Manager configurations are in the `nixos` and `home-manager` directories respectively, they are structured in the same way with `_mixins` directories that contain the configurations applied via mixin pattern that compose the final configuration.
+- The NixOS macOS (darwin) and Home Manager configurations are in the `nixos`, `darwin` and `home-manager` directories respectively, they are structured in a similar way with `_mixins` directories that contain the configurations applied via mixin pattern that compose the final configuration.
+- The `lib` directory contains helper functions for the `nixos`, `nix-darwin` and `home-manager` configurations.
+- The `modules` directory contains my custom NixOS modules.
+- The `overlays` directory hold my custom overlays.
-The `pkgs` directory contains my custom local packages with package overlays in the `overlays` directory.
+- The `pkgs` directory contains my custom local packages.
-The `secrets` directory contains secrets managed by [sops-nix].
+- The `secrets` directory contains secrets managed by [sops-nix].
-The `default.nix` files in the root of each directory are the entry points.
+- The `default.nix` files in the root of each directory are the entry points.

 ### The Shell 🐚